telerik/blazor-docs/components/upload/events.md

 ## OnSelect

 The `OnSelect` event fires when the user selects new file(s) for upload.
+The selection of files is achived either through the `Select files` button or by dropping the files anywhere in the component.

 The `UploadSelectEventArgs` event argument contains the [properties `Files` and `IsCancelled`](#event-arguments).